bwasti/spirl/README.md

-# Simple Deterministic RL Training with vLLM & TorchTitan
+# Single-file Deterministic RL Training with vLLM & TorchTitan

 This is a project demonstrating simple, readable RL.
 It achieves bitwise-deterministic reinforcement learning for language models using vLLM for generation and TorchTitan for training.

+The single file is [here](https://github.com/bwasti/spirl/blob/main/simple_rl.py).

 ## Overview